 - Team and individual awards

 We will have a detailed budget and subsequently a financial report of the whole event.
-While any amount of assistance would be greatly appreciated, here are some suggested sponsorship packages:
+While any amount of assistance would be much appreciated, here are some suggested sponsorship packages:

 Interested sponsors and or partners can contact any of the following project team members: